andrewgreen76/flygreen/README.md

 > to modify
   - to hack ethically and creatively

+JAtQ - Just Answer the Question:
+- any question brought up to anyone involved in education must be answered without an inkling of annoyance or personality.

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________